Jelly-RDF/pyjelly/README.md

 > [!Warning]
 > pyjelly is in early development!
 The API is unstable and breaking changes may occur in the coming weeks.

 **pyjelly** is a Python implementation of [Jelly](http://w3id.org/jelly), a high-performance binary serialization format and streaming protocol for RDF knowledge graphs.

+**Documentation, download links, usage guide and more: https://w3id.org/jelly/pyjelly**

 ## Contributing and support